When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 Beautiful newborn photos are still possible after 3 weeks.

-But the approach often shifts.
+But the approach naturally shifts.

 • more natural positioning